South Florida is teeming with sustainable hotels and trendy plant-based restaurants — an eco-traveler’s dream.

 Public transport

 Check into the public transport options throughout South Florida.
-Depending on where you’re staying there may be local bus systems and trains.
+Depending on where you’re staying there may be local bus systems and trains and on South Beach, a free trolley.
 Some hotels also offer shuttle services to popular destinations.

 Related on Ethos: